azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 <a name="Exercise4"></a>
 ## Exercise 4: Add images to CustomerReviews site (Reset data) ##

-Your Web site is configured to get images from CosmosDB collections that you created in [Exercise 3](#Exercise3).
-These collections are not set thus the Error on the web site.
-The`Reset` folder contains scripts to set access to your CosmosDB and storage account.
+Your website is configured to get images from CosmosDB collections that you created in [Exercise 3](#Exercise3).
+These collections are not set, thus the Error on the web site.
+The `Reset` folder contains the scripts to set access to your CosmosDB and storage account.
 In this exercise, you will set collections, upload images to the CosmosDB, and reset any previous data.

 1. In the Azure Cloud Shell, Type these commands.